bcornies/bertha/README.md

 # Bertha

-Bootstraps _everything_ you need to develop a Wordpress website.
-Declaratively.
+A WordPress theme bootstrapper built with Puppet.

-Bertha is a full-stack website bootstrapping _and_ configuration engine built on top of Puppet.
-You tell it everything you need when you build websites and Bertha will both install and configure it all.
-You can go from a pristine, just-unboxed workstation to developing your website with every tool you need in minutes.
+Bertha is a full-stack WordPress theme bootstrapping and configuration engine built on top of Puppet.
+You tell it everything you need when you build a WordPress theme and Bertha will install, configure and provision a new WordPress theme project skeleton for you, ready to develop and test.

 Here's what Bertha will setup for you:

-* Customizable WordPress theme skeleton
-  * SASS support
+* SASS framework and skeleton style files
-  * WordPress plugin management
+* WordPress plugins
-  * JS, SASS, CSS library management
+* JS, SASS, CSS libraries
+* Font Awesome framework
-* Sandboxed development webserver using Vagrant
+* Apache webserver VM using Vagrant
 * Build scripts to minify and bundle your website for deployment
 * Deployment scripts for syncing and deploying to multiple webservers

-Due to the idempotent nature of Puppet, you can also use it to incrementally add to, modify, and maintain all of your web projects.
-Easily keep all of your web projects in-sync and working using the same toolsets and conventions.
+Due to the idempotent nature of Puppet, you can use it to evolve your WordPress theme development standards, and ensure all of your themes stay up-to-date with your latest standards.
+Easily keep all of your WordPress theme projects in-sync and working using the same toolsets and conventions.

-Some of the assumptions made may be a bit opinionated but I've tried to keep it as configurable and flexible as possible.

 # Requirements